 Washington Post columnist Robert Samuelson normally makes lots of sense but I think he missed the mark on Wednesday in Global Warming’s Real Inconvenient Truth (free registration required).
 Samuelson starts with a quote from a column he wrote in 1997:

-Of course, technical innovation is critical.
+The trouble with the global warming debate is that it has become a moral crusade when it's really an engineering problem.
+The inconvenient truth is that if we don't solve the engineering problem, we're helpless.Of course, technical innovation is critical.
 But innovations will not arise quickly enough in the absence of sound public policy to encourage them.
 Personally I think a good place to start is with an SUV gas tax: steeply accelerated gas taxes, with the highest taxes for the least efficient vehicles (taxes assessed at the pump, by a chip reader embedded in the gas nozzle and a chip embedded in the gas tank).
 Or perhaps we need an Advance Market Commitment, like the one that CGD has proposed for vaccines, to create incentives for more R&D on clean fuels and carbon sequestration.
 I don’t pretend to know the answer.
 But a discussion about which policies would work best is surely the right place to start.
 Robert Samuelson knows this, of course.
 Perhaps he will suggest some answers in a future column.

 CGD blog posts reflect the views of the authors, drawing on prior research and experience in their areas of expertise.
 CGD is a nonpartisan, independent organization and does not take institutional positions.